-First of all – time.
+First – time.
 How do we find the time to do a really good job of teaching the multiplication facts, while also doing a really good job of teaching everything else in our overwhelming curriculum?
-We know that basic fact knowledge is essential as students move into the older grades, but it can be difficult to acheive.
+We know that basic fact knowledge is essential as students move into the older grades, but it can be difficult to achieve.

 Secondly, differentiation.
 All of our students learn at different speeds.
 We can’t expect them all to learn the multiplication facts at the same time, but how do we ensure that each student is working to his full potential?

-One last big challenge is the balance between mental math strategies and memorization.
-Students used to be expected to memorize the facts, without any mental math instruction at all.
-For those students who can do this, it’s great!
+One last big challenge is the balance between strategies and memorization.
+Students used to be expected to memorize the facts without any mental math instruction at all.
+For students who are good at memorization, this works.
 But there are many students who just can’t memorize all of the facts and remember them.
-We need to teach mental math strategies, while also encouraging memorization.
-This will lead to automaticity with the multiplication facts, which is our ultimate goal.

-Fortunately, there are things that we can do to make multiplication easier for our students, and accessible for all of them.
+Fortunately, there are simple shifts that we can make in our teaching to make multiplication easier for our students and accessible for all of them.
 We can teach in a strategic order that really makes practical sense.

 We can also teach our students strategies for each set of facts that will make multiplication FUN, and less challenging.

 Strategies are ESSENTIAL.
-I like to think of strategies like tools in a tool box.
-When our students see an equation, we want them to be able to choose an effective strategy that will help them solve that particular equation.
+Think of them like tools in a tool box.
+When our students see a problem, we want them to be able to choose an effective strategy that will help them solve it.

-I’ve listed all of the strategies for the facts below.
+I’ve listed some effective strategies for the facts below.
 I’ve also listed them in my preferred order of teaching.
 Simply click on each strategy for a more detailed explanation of each one:

 The 0’s Facts: Anything times 0 is 0.

-The 4’s Facts: The doubles’ doubles OR the double of the double (See a full explanation HERE)
+The 4’s Facts: The double of the double (See a full explanation HERE)

 The 3’s Facts: The double plus one more group (See a full explanation HERE)